1. Teaching Useful ‘Classroom English’ Expressions

 Exercise 2.
 Act it out

-The teacher writes down an expression on a piece of paper and gives it to a student or a pair of students.
-The aim is to act out or mime the context for using the expression and the other students have to try to guess.
+👨🏫The teacher writes down an expression on a piece of paper and gives it to a student or a pair of students.
+The aim is for the student to act out (or mime) the context for using the expression, and the other students must try to guess.

 For example: